FireNick44/M153-Database/script.md

 Duration of the query without an index: 0 seconds
 ```

 However, when the table had 100,000 entries, the query with an index completed in 0.013 seconds, while the query without an index completed in 0.023 seconds.
 This indicates that using an index on the "name" column of the "Customers" table improves the performance of the query by about 47% when querying large amount of data.

+> So, try to use such indexes in your next projects too ;)

 ```
 (0 rows affected)